MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/index.md

 ## Switch the camera view from portrait to landscape

-You can switch the orientation of the camera view from portrait to landscape while in a call by changing the orientation of your phone.
+You can switch the orientation of the camera view from portrait to landscape while in a call by changing the orientation of your phone or tablet.
 Using landscape view provides a wider field of view, which may improve the experience for the remote expert on the call.

-## Use Remote Assist together with Dynamics 365 for Field Service
+## Use Remote Assist together with Dynamics 365 Field Service

 You can use [!include[pn-dyn-365-remote-assist](../../includes/pn-dyn-365-remote-assist.md)] together with [!include[pn-dyn-365-field-service](../../includes/pn-dyn-365-field-service.md)] if you want to automatically log call information to a
 [!include[pn-field-service](../../includes/pn-field-service.md)] work order when you end the call.

-When you sign in to the [!include[pn-dyn-365-remote-assist](../../includes/pn-dyn-365-remote-assist.md)] mobile app for the first time, you’re prompted to link [!include[pn-dyn-365-remote-assist](../../includes/pn-dyn-365-remote-assist.md)] to [!include[pn-dyn-365-field-service](../../includes/pn-dyn-365-field-service.md)].
+When you sign in to [!include[pn-dyn-365-remote-assist](../../includes/pn-dyn-365-remote-assist.md)] for mobile for the first time, you’re prompted to link [!include[pn-dyn-365-remote-assist](../../includes/pn-dyn-365-remote-assist.md)] to [!include[pn-dyn-365-field-service](../../includes/pn-dyn-365-field-service.md)].
 You can link the apps through **Settings** if you chose not to link them at first sign-in.

-### Link the Remote Assist mobile app to Dynamics 365 for Field Service
+### Link Dynamics 365 Remote Assist for mobile to Dynamics 365 Field Service

 1. Select the **Main menu** ![Main menu button](../media/main-menu-button.PNG "Main menu button") button.